-Sources familiar with the situation tell Cruise Radio that the Carnival Fantasy has been sold and will soon be heading to her final resting place in Izmir, Turkey.
+Sources familiar with the situation tell Cruise Radio that the Carnival Fanta has been sold and will soon be heading to her final resting place in Izmir, Turkey.

 The ship was recently in Curaçao offloading heavy equipment and now has filed a voyage plan for Izmir, Turkey, home of one of the largest vessel scrapyards.

 In a statement to Cruise Radio, Carnival said, “Our parent company, Carnival Corporation, said in its quarterly earnings call last Friday that the company was going to remove 13 ships across the corporate fleet.
-What ships, if any, from the Carnival Cruise Line fleet that may be involved in this capacity reduction have not been identified.”
+What ships from the Carnival Cruise Line fleet may be involved in this capacity reduction have not been identified.”

-The statement went on to say that the company was not “in a position to confirm, deny or comment on speculation or rumor.”
+The statement said the company was not “in a position to confirm, deny or comment on speculation or rumor.”

-Currently, Carnival’s website has sailings listed as available on the Fantasy from this coming October through January 0f 2022.
+Carnival’s website currently has sailings available on the Fantasy from October to January 2022.

-However, it’s worth noting that the same can be said for nearly every ship in the fleet, despite the fact that the company has repeatedly stated that when it returns to service, it will initially do so with a handful of ships.
+However, it’s worth noting that the same can be said for nearly every ship in the fleet, even though the company has repeatedly stated that when it returns to service, it will initially do so with a handful of ships.

-During a recent webinar, Carnival Corporation’s president and CEO, Arnold Donald, said that, “In the beginning, there will be fewer ships — by a lot — starting out than there were when we shut down.”
+During a recent webinar, Carnival Corporation’s president and CEO, Arnold Donald, said, “In the beginning, there will be fewer ships — by a lot — starting out than there were when we shut down.”

 About Carnival Fantasy

 Launched in 1990, Carnival Fantasy has been the flagship for the Fantasy class.